-Potential Activity (Cause) Potential Effect Potential Impacts Proposed Mitigation Measures Hazardous materials associated with waterfront operations Slight increases of hazardous materials usage Minor spill, leak, or release impacts Slight adverse impacts and increased risks to human health and/or the environment Slight adverse impacts to DRMO's hazardous materials storage, handling, and disposal capacity No proposed mitigation measures are identified
+Potential Activity (Cause) Potential Effect Potential Impacts Potential Mitigation Measures Hazardous materials associated with waterfront operations Slight increases of hazardous materials usage Minor spill or release impacts Slight adverse impacts and increased risks to human health and/or the environment Slight adverse impacts to DRMO's hazardous materials storage, handling, and disposal capacity No potential mitigation measures are identified

 ACM, LBP, and PCBs are not expected to result in additional impacts.
 This is because LBPs were banned by USEPA in 1978 and most uses of PCBs banned by USEPA in 1979.
-ACM, if present in small amounts in vessel construction, would result in less than significant impacts.
+ACM, if present in small amounts in vessel construction, would not pose any measurable adverse consequences.
 In addition, radon gas buildup is also not a viable concern.
-Therefore, less than significant impacts are expected and no mitigation measures would be required.
+Therefore, no significant impacts are expected and no mitigation measures would be required for the proposed waterfront operations.

-Expected increases in the generation of hazardous waste are anticipated to be minimal.
+Expected increases in the use of hazardous waste are anticipated to be minimal.
 Specific increased hazardous waste generated would likely include: solvents for degreasing and corrosive or toxic liquids and aerosols for maintenance purposes.
 It is estimated that waterfront operations would result in an increase to the Guam hazardous waste disposal rate of 5% of the known Okinawa rate, or approximately 32,200 lbs (14,606 kg) annually (DMRO Okinawa 2009).

-Due to the projected increase in the volume of hazardous waste, Alternative 1 would have the potential to result in adverse impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs and, therefore, the increase in volume would result in less than significant impacts (see Table 17.2-3 and Volume 7).
+Due to the projected increase in the volume of hazardous waste, Alternative 1 could result in adverse impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs and, therefore, the increase in volume would not result in significant impacts.